Kubernetes Storage Myths Overview

 - Myth 1: K8s Cluster can have only one default Storage Class

-mode allow access to only single Pod - Myth 3: Kubernetes automatically roll back failed deployment
+- Myth 3: Kubernetes automatically roll back failed deployment